-Disclosures in Accordance with the Applicable Financial Reporting Framework (Ref: Para.
+Disclosures in Accordance with the Applicable Financial Reporting Framework (Ref.
+Para.
 19)

 A120.
 The presentation of financial statements in accordance with the applicable financial reporting framework includes adequate disclosure of material matters.
+The applicable financial reporting framework may permit, or prescribe, disclosures related to accounting estimates, and some entities may disclose voluntarily additional information in the notes to the financial statements.
+These disclosures may include, for example:

-ISA 450, "Evaluation of Misstatements Identified during the Audit."
+23 [Proposed] PSA 450 (Revised and Redrafted), "Evaluation of Misstatements Identified during the Audit."